-When referring to term numbers, Lucene's current implementation uses a Java int, which means the maximum number of unique terms in any single index segment is 2,147,483,648.
+When referring to term numbers, Lucene's current implementation uses a Java int to hold the term index, which means the maximum number of unique terms in any single index segment is \sim 2.1 billion times the term index interval (default 128) = \sim 274 billion.
 This is technically not a limitation of the index file format, just of Lucene's current implementation.